epfl-theos/koopmans/docs/tutorials/tutorial_5.rst

   :lineno-start: 13

 To predict the screening parameters from the orbital densities, we have to translate the orbital densities into input vectors for the machine learning model.
 To do so, we decompose the orbital densities into radial basis functions :math:`g_{nl}(r)` and angular basis functions :math:`Y_{ml}(\theta,\phi)`.
-This decomposition has the following four hyperparameters that we have to provide in the input file:
+This decomposition has the following four hyperparameters that we provided in the input file:

 * :math:`n_{max}` determines the number of radial basis functions
 * :math:`l_{max}` determines the number of angular basis functions
 * :math:`r_{min}` determines the smallest cutoff radius for the radial basis functions
-* :math:`r_{max}` determines the smallest cutoff radius for the radial basis functions
+* :math:`r_{max}` determines the largest cutoff radius for the radial basis functions

-In anticipation that the machine learning model will be most useful in extended systems (liquids or solids), we apply periodic boundary conditions and use maximally localized Wannier functions as our variational orbitals.
+In anticipation that the machine learning model will be most useful in extended systems (liquids or solids), we apply periodic boundary conditions and use maximally localized Wannier functions as our variational orbitals (despite the fact that our toy water model is not, in fact, a periodic system).

 The output file for the machine learning workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You should see that we compute the screening parameters of the first 5 snapshots ab initio and add the results to our training data
+Running this calculation, the output will show that we compute the screening parameters of the first five snapshots ab initio and add the results to our training data

 .. literalinclude:: ../../tutorials/tutorial_5/tutorial_5a/h2o_trajectory_ml.out
-  :lines: 49-60
+  :lines: 49-57
   :language: text
   :lineno-start: 49

 Then we use the trained model to predict the screening parameters of the remaining snapshots

 .. literalinclude:: ../../tutorials/tutorial_5/tutorial_5a/h2o_trajectory_ml.out
-  :lines: 680-683
+  :lines: 619-621
   :language: text
-  :lineno-start: 680
+  :lineno-start: 619

-Below, we plot (:download:`plot_5a.py <../../tutorials/tutorial_5/plot_5a.py>`) predicted ionization potentials of the water molecule for the last 10 snapshots.
+Using the script :download:`plot_5a.py <../../tutorials/tutorial_5/plot_5a.py>` we can plot predicted ionization potentials of the water molecule across the last 10 snapshots.
 Of course, they don't necessarily correspond to anything physical because these configurations have been randomly generated.
 But in real applications the snapshots will correspond to something physical and the resulting ionization potentials will be meaningful.

 .. figure:: ../../tutorials/tutorial_5/bar_diagram_predicted.png